V0idMatr1x/SimpleFetch/README.md

 - Python's Standard Library
 - Python's Type System
 - Destructuring Lists in Python
-- Interacting with system utilities with python using grep & sub-processes
+- Interacting with system utilities with python using sub-processes
 - File I/O
 - Team Collaboration
 - Hacking together an auto-installer for dependencies.